The curious paradox is that when I accept myself just as I am, then I can change."

 I practice from an existential and modern psychoanalytic perspective.
 These are some key ways I understand what good therapy does:

-We often unconsciously repeat patterns that used to be helpful but no longer serve us.
-Good therapy helps us uncover why we seem to keep doing the same things and generate alternative possibilities for living.
+We often unconsciously repeat patterns that used to work but no longer help us.
+Good therapy helps us uncover why we keep doing the same things so we can generate alternative possibilities for living.

 Each person is unique and has inherent dignity and worth.
 Good therapy values your uniqueness and strengths.